|The V1 Flying bomb was the worlds first cruise missile. An

 house.
 Further out still, all the windows were blown out and roofing slates blown off.
 Every time a Doodlebug landed

 hundreds of houses were damaged.
-Ranging from demolition to slight damage.
-This was a cold, wet summer and repairs would take many months.
+1944 was a cold, wet summer and repairs would take many months.
 Londoners were

 de-housed or shivered in cold, damp and roofless houses.